-In Eq(1), the first term specify dispersion forces, the (Biswas et al., 2020).
+In Eq(1), DLi is the axial dispersion coefficient (m2/s), ρs is the bed column density (kg/m3), µ0 is the interstitial velocity (m/s),z is the axial position (m), t is the process time (s), Ci is the concentration of pollutant in liquid-phase (kg/m3), and Qi is the solid-phase concentration of pulutan (g/kg) (Biswas et al., 2020).

 For simulation, linear lumped resistance kinetic model was assumed, which indicates that the initial concentration is a driving force for mass transfer during adsorption process.
 In addition, the adsorption of chromium ions onto cocoa husk process is represented by Freundlich model as it gives a much higher R2 value (equal to 0.99), as well as the adjustment of experimental points was closer.